 - Lifestyle: There are a number of things that you can do every day to improve the quality of your sleep.
 Exercise increases the body’s adrenaline production, making it more difficult to sleep if done just before bedtime.

 Falling asleep may seem like an impossible dream when you’re awake at 3 a.m., but good sleep is more under your control than you might think.
 If you don’t fall asleep within about 20 minutes, leave your bedroom and do something relaxing.
 Read or listen to soothing music.
 Go back to bed when you’re tired.
 Repeat as needed.
 Healthy sleep habits can make a big difference in your quality of life.
 Having healthy sleep habits is often referred to as having good sleep hygiene.

-Try to keep the following sleep practices on a consistent basis:
+Try to keep the following sleep practises on a consistent basis:

 - Poor Sleepers Have a Greater Risk of Heart Disease and Stroke